francojposa/personal-site/_resources_dev_setup_guides/kotlin-setup-macos.md

 Choose the JDK you want to use and continue through the remainder of the steps from the offical Kotlin guide

-You will notice from the `-classpath` of your program run that IDEA will use the Kotlin runtime bundled with the offical IntelliJ Kotlin plugin, rather than what you installed with SDKMAN:
+You will notice from the `-classpath` of your program run that IDEA will use the Kotlin bundled with the offical IntelliJ Kotlin plugin, rather than what you installed with SDKMAN:

 ```
 /Users/franco/.sdkman/candidates/java/11.0.7.hs-adpt/bin/java \